SushreeNayak/NYCDOEPROJECT/README.md

-# NYCDOEPROJECT
+# NYC DOE PROJECT
-This is written in Swift
+This is written in Swift Language
-DISPLAY NYCDOE Data from their public website
+Here Displaying NYCDOE Data on an IOS App.